pillowbeast/pillowbeast.github.io/content/notes/useful_commands.md

 conda activate base
 conda install -n base mamba -c conda-forge
 # Make ("mamba activate" instead of "conda activate")
-mamba shell init --shell bash --root-prefix "$HOME/miniforge3"
+mamba shell init --shell bash --root-prefix "$CONDA_ROOT"
 # then start a fresh terminal
 exec "$SHELL" -l
 # so that it is not always active / this way we could potentially work in venvs locally